lilpea/simplesoundbot/README.md

 4. Edit bot.json according to the file.
 5. (Optional) Add a profile picture named as `avy.png` or `avy.jpg`.
 6. Run `firsttime.bat` and then `run bot.bat`

-Unzip your music files to the sound folder (the names of the files without the file format are the names of the commands).
+7. Create a folder called `sound` and unzip your music files to it (the names of the files without the file format are the names of the commands).

 Open `run bot.bat` when you want to run the bot other times.